docusign/code-examples-powershell/README.md

 ### Installation steps for JWT Grant authentication
 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 3 as it was automatically performed for you.
+Also, in order to select JSON Web Token authentication in the launcher, in config/settings.json, change the `quickstart` setting to `"false"`.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-powershell repository.
 1. In File Explorer, open your Quickstart folder or your code-examples-powershell folder.